abitofalchemy/Frienso/FriensoAlpha/README.md

 * Handle Parse time-outs
     Trap parse calls to the network - network outage
 * Input validation for user profile editing
+* Document the project's app development

 Tasks Done / Project Log:
 -------------------------
+* {done : 10Jun14/SA} Don't track users: {track only when user has an event going}
 * Add fullscreen button to map
 * { Done } * Test/review 'new user registration' process
 * { Done } Don't duplicate User if it is in CoreGroup or in the UWatchGroup
 * { Done } Fully logout